 pressure on different sections of the nipple.

-with a short fraenulum, can be taken to a doctor or dentist to have it
+with a short frenulum can be taken to a doctor or dentist to have it

 snipped, allowing for free motion of the tongue.

-• As a last resort, Mom can use a nipple shield, to help baby latch on, but Mom will need support on how to wean from this later on.
+As a last resort, the mother can use a nipple shield, to help her baby latch on.

 Breastfeeding-problems.com disclaims warranty or liability for your use of our info.